bernasx/animeliststats/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Animestats

+Data by Anime-Offline-Database and the MAL API.
+Using Chart.JS and Next.JS to build the frontend and backend.
+Mongoose for a mongodb database and Bulma for CSS.

 ## Getting Started

 First, download the anime offline database at https://github.com/manami-project/anime-offline-database.
 In order to minimize calls this is what we will use to look up that.